j-u-p-iter/redux-socket-provider/README.md

 This package sets up for you some set of rules to make socket communication between client and server more predictable and structured in react applications, that use redux pattern.

+### Benefits:
+- package provides set of react hooks to organize socket communication on client side.
+You won't use socket api directly in your code base.
+Instead you'll use react hooks api.
+- hooks are splitted on three separate groups.
+Each group has its own purpose.
+- hooks provide ability to process loading process, handle errors and successful results.
+- package dispatches set of redux actions you can use to store handle data in your application.